Extensions-lab/shipper-tms-help/shipperloadmanagement.md

 The system operates on two primary entities:

 - [Transport Requests](transportrequest.md) (representing purchase or sales orders that need to be fulfilled)
-- [Delivery Orders](deliveryorder.md) (representing the delivery vehicles/trucks along with their associated routes and capacity constraints).
+- [Transport Orders](transportorder.md) (representing the delivery vehicles/trucks along with their associated routes and capacity constraints).

 The Load Management interface features a three-panel layout:

 - filter panel displays the selected planning period.
-- the main panel displays available Delivery Orders (trucks) with their current capacity status (loaded weight, volume, footage, and logistic units), vehicle specifications, assigned carriers, drivers, and routes.
+- the main panel displays available Transport Orders (trucks) with their current capacity status (loaded weight, volume, footage, and logistic units), vehicle specifications, assigned carriers, drivers, and routes.
 - The **In Truck** panel displays transport requests that have already been allocated to the selected delivery vehicle, allowing for capacity monitoring and load optimization.
 - The **Pending Transport Requests** panel shows unassigned transportation demands with detailed pickup and delivery information, cargo specifications, and scheduling requirements (document ready for delivery).